methodphoto/methodphoto/im-lost-at-sea-dont-bother-me/index.md

 A companion piece to [We Await (The Sailor's Return)](../we-await-the-sailors-return/).
 The sailor responds…

-The images were exhibited in the London Independent Photography Crouch End [Annual Exhibition](https://www.londonphotography.org.uk/upcoming/2025/02/19/lip-crouch-end-annual-exhibition/) 2025

 ## Prints for Sale

-Three framed prints are available.
+Three framed prints as exhibited at the London Independent Photography Crouch End [Annual Exhibition](https://www.londonphotography.org.uk/upcoming/2025/02/19/lip-crouch-end-annual-exhibition/) 2025,  are available.
 These are printed onto Hannemule Photo Rag, mounted onto dibond, Dimensions: 510x340mm.
 Displayed in a black tray frame.
 The frames do not have glass. <br />
 £200 each or £500 for all 3.

 <div style="margin-bottom:10px;text-align: center;" class="alt">